 Unfortunately, as Forbes point out it is also one of the first casualties when there are times of extreme upheaval.
 As leaders sacrifice the need for vision and replace it with more pragmatic and experimental approaches to setting direction.

 However, adaptive change leaders recognize the importance of setting a course – even in times of great change and uncertainty - and also of creating context around change that employees can operate in.
+With a strong adaptive Change Management definition to work to.
 They also understand that there are two key aspects to this that both need to be in place to create an environment for successful change – namely vision and imperative for change:

 - Vision – is about defining and communicating what change can achieve for the organization and providing a positive and clear picture of the intended outcomes of change